By Peter Weis@PeterVicey

 Switching a 3-4-3 into a deep-seated 5-4-1 always proves easy enough.
 A simple match-plan, some top-notch instances of passionate defending, and (of course) some more luck enabled the Hanseatic hosts to hold off a spirited Stuttgart comeback.
 The late play of Undav and Guirassy remained stellar.
 VfB subs Führich, Stenzel, and (later on) Silas was similarly superb.
 One point or even three could have easily been secured for the guests here.
 One nonetheless must dock Hoeneß for getting his tactics wrong from the outset.
 The VfB trainer undoubtedly cost his crew some big points.

-Prognosis: Probably another "Befreiungschlag"
+Prognosis: Probably another "Befreiungsschlag"

 Werder skipper Marco Friedl's general optimism about Bremen's place in the relegation race suddenly finds vindication.
 It becomes next to impossible to envision the Hanseaten failing to pick up one single point against upcoming opponents Augsburg, Gladbach, Leipzig, and Bochum.
 Even should the unthinkable occur, a end-of-season total of 34 points should probably prove sufficient to secure Bundesliga football next season.
 Bremen exit the relegation conversation on the same weekend regional rivals Hamburger SV drop out of the promotion race.